semrush/intergalactic/website/docs/style/themes/themes.md

 title: Themes
 ---

-> ✨ Soon there will be a description of the tokens!
-We are currently in the process of implementing them.

 @## Description

 If you are creating a product that differs in style from other products of Semrush, apply a custom theme for your brending.